 Houseplant care

-In the growing season, from spring to autumn, water ONLY when the compost has completely dried out.
-Always allow the water to completely drain away before replacing your plant back in its decorative pot.
-Never leave a plant sitting in water.
-For plants that are in the small concrete pots without drainage holes, water carefully using a pipette to give only a few drops at a time during the growing season.
+In the growing season (spring to autumn), water ONLY when the compost of your plant has completely dried out.
+Allow the water to completely drain away before placing the plant back in its decorative pot.
+Never leave it sitting in water.
+Plants that are in small concrete pots without drainage holes need to be watered carefully using a pipette to give only a few drops at a time.

 The majority of houseplants need to be kept out of direct sunlight.
 A lot of houseplants originate from countries where they naturally grow on the forest floor under the tree canopy.
 They therefore prefer indirect sunlight and if kept in full sun are likely to suffer.
 Their leaves might become ‘burnt’ and discolour and the plant would not thrive.
 Obviously this is a generalisation and it is best to check on the plant’s individual needs.
 Also NEVER leave a plant sitting in water, when watering always allow the water to fully drain away before replacing your plant back in its decorative pot.
 Exceptions to this might be plants that naturally live on the water’s edge and permanently have their roots soaking in water for example Cyperus.